ShuetYing/Dissertation/README.md

 microablation_variable_importance.R : compute the model performance in terms of R2 using the ablated test data permutation_variable_importance.R : compute the model performance in terms of R2 using the permuted test data statistical_analysis.R : compute the empirical p-value, type I error and power of the model
+PCA.R : apply principal component analysis to the simulated data to reduce the number of variables